pulumi/docs/content/tutorials/managing-config-and-secrets/index.md

 ## Next Steps

-In this tutorial, you made an EC2 instance configured as an Nginx webserver and made it publically available by referencing the Pulumi Registry to define the security group.
-You also reviewed resource properties and example usage.
+In this tutorial, you created raw and secret configuration values in your project's environment.
+You also accessed these values via your Pulumi program code.

-To learn more about creating resources in Pulumi, take a look at the following resources:
+To learn more about managing and utilizing configuration and secrets in Pulumi, take a look at the following resources:

+- Learn more about more about how to centralize your configuration and secrets in the [Pulumi ESC](/docs/esc/) documentation.
 - Learn more about stack outputs and references in the [Stack Outputs and References](/docs/using-pulumi/stack-outputs-and-references/) tutorial.
 - Learn more about inputs and outputs in the [Inputs and Outputs](/docs/concepts/inputs-outputs/) documentation.
-- Learn more about [resource names](/docs/concepts/resources/names/), [options](/docs/concepts/options/), and [providers](/docs/concepts/resources/providers/) in the Pulumi documentation.